YuhanChen2024/UltraFast-LiNET/README.md

 ## Acknowledgements

-We thank the authors of LOL, LSRW/R2RNet, LoLI-Street, and the compared LLIE methods for releasing their datasets and code.
+We thank the authors of LOL, LSRW, LoLI-Street, and the compared LLIE methods for releasing their datasets and code.

 ## Contact